UbuntuKylin/kylin-user-guide/data/guide/kylin-video/en_US/index.md

 # Kylin Video
 ## Overview
 Kylin Video is a video playing application based on MPlayer and MPV.
-The main interface is simple and easy-to-use, as shown in Fig 1.
+The main interface as shown in Fig 1.

 ![Fig 1 Kylin Video-big](image/1.png)